 Residents are asked to monitor the temperature of their water.
-If the water temperature reaches below 40 degrees F or lower, they should IMMEDIATELY start running a continuous pencil size stream of cold water from one faucet.
-Monitoring water temperatures is the first line of defense.
+If your water temperature reaches below 40 degrees F or lower, you should IMMEDIATELY start running a continuous pencil size stream of cold water from one faucet.
+Monitoring temperatures is your first line of defense.

 If you think you have frozen water lines: